RoboSense-LiDAR/rslidar_sdk/README.md

     - Create a new folder as the workspace, and create a *src* folder in the workspace.
 Then put the rslidar_sdk project in the *src* folder.

-    - Download the packet definition project in ROS2 through link https://github.com/RoboSense-LiDAR/rslidar_msg, then put the project rslidar_msg in the *src* folder you just created.
+    - Download the packet definition project in ROS2 through [link](https://github.com/RoboSense-LiDAR/rslidar_msg), then put the project rslidar_msg in the *src* folder you just created.

     - Return back to the workspace, excute the following command to compile and run. (if use .zsh, replace the 2nd command with *source install/setup.zsh*)